Alaska ’21: Nome

 Our vehicle for exploring Nome.

-Thinking back about about how treeless Unalaska was, we shouldn’t have been surprised that Nome is much the same.
-Unlike the Aleutian Islands, however, there are forests inland from Nome’s coast but there was still considerable snow making travel impossible.
+Thinking back about about how treeless Unalaska/Dutch Harbor was, we shouldn’t have been surprised that Nome is much the same.
+What’s different from the Aleutian Islands are the expansive forests inland from Nome’s coast although snow made travel sketchy.
 Bears were also on our mind as far as hiking quietly on birdy trails.
-We predominately stuck to lower elevations close to the shoreline, along the roads, and in seemingly endless fields of tundra and rocky hills.
+We predominately stuck to lower elevations close to the shoreline, along one of the three roads, and in seemingly endless fields of tundra and rocky hills.
 Our hours of exploration expanded because we were farther north latitude than the Aleutian Islands; in fact, we were barely 110 miles from the Arctic Circle.
 We rarely experienced darkness and had fallen into a more regular sleep pattern by taking advantage of the shade curtains.

 Click the map for a larger view.

 Nome is a mere 55 miles from the Russian coastline.
-However, in the body of water between Alaska and Russia, known as the Bering Strait, there are two (small) islands known as Big Diomede and Little Diomede.
+Located in the Bering Strait, separating Alaska and Russia, are two (small) islands known as Big Diomede and Little Diomede.
 Big Diomede is owned by Russia while Little Diomede is owned by the US.
 The stretch of water between the two islands is only about 2.5 miles wide and actually freezes over during the winter so you could technically walk from the US to Russia on seasonal sea ice.
 Nome is also notable as it’s the finish line for the Iditarod – the 1,150-mile dogsled race that begins in Anchorage.
-But we didn’t select this destination for its geography or its history although there is much to learn.
+We didn’t select this destination for its geography or its history although there is much to learn.

 Trekking the tundra searching for the Curlew.

 Ever since striking out looking out for the Snow Bunting in Dutch Harbor, we added that elusive bird to our want list.
-Using two cars connected with radios, we drove the Kougarok Road for approximately 72 miles and stopped at a nondescript trail marker with a pair of sneakers attached to a post.
-Only the post had fallen down so we relied on Carol’s knowledge of the area.
+Using two cars connected with radios, we screamed along the Kougarok Road for approximately 72 miles, navigating around potholes and looking for a nondescript trail marked with a pair of sneakers attached to a post.
+Only the post had fallen down so we particularly grateful for Carol’s knowledge of the area.
 She was spot on, because moments later 2 other vehicles approached from Nome, parked, and disgorged a dozen more birders.
 So there we all were—most of us thankfully wearing high rubber boots, others even bearing scopes—climbing a mushy tundra-covered hill in search of the elusive Curlew.
-Even more challenging, it shares the same terrain with a Whimbrel and we initially saw that bird as well.
+It shares the same terrain with Whimbrels and we initially saw that bird as well.
 Trekking along in the spongy surface was slow going, and occasionally water would ooze out of the moist soil and cover our boots.
 Nothing broke the uniform horizon, however, except for the intrepid Lapland Longspur and Savannah Sparrow.
 In the distance were the smooth to rocky contours of beautiful snow-covered mountains.
 But not a tree in sight.
 Carol had visited the area a couple days earlier with clients, and we more or less followed her established “path.”
 At one point, we tied Sooney’s Yosemite National Park bandana to a small willow shrub as a trail marker.
 From then on, we were on our own, with Arctic Terns and Jaegers riding the wind above us.

 Bristle-thighed Curley

-For some reason, most of the birders continued where they’d seen the Whimbrels on a ridge farther ahead.
+For some reason, most of the birders focused on a group of Whimbrels spotted on a ridge farther ahead.
 I chose a different route and, as luck would have it, our target bird showed up.
 Flying not far in front of me at about 3’, I captured some images of the bird and then signaled to everyone to join the party.
 The Curlew wasn’t the least bit shy and proceeded to munch away on tasty bits of the soft tundra.
-As it turned out, we also spotted the Bar-tailed Godwit that is not nearly as exotic but holds the crown as one of nature’s longest flyers.
-After fattening up in Alaska, the Godwit flies to New Zealand.
-Non-stop at an elevation of 10,000′ in order to maximize the lighter air for flight efficiency.
-The Godwit covers the entire distance in about 7 days!
+We also spotted the Bar-tailed Godwit that holds the distinction as one of nature’s longest flyers.
+After fattening up in Alaska, the Godwit flies roughly 7,000 miles (non-stop!) to New Zealand.
+Some have recently been documented flying at altitudes of three to four miles above ground in order to maximize the lighter air for flight efficiency.
+The Godwit covers the entire distance in 8-10 days!
 Even more astonishing, after breeding and fattening up in Alaska, the parent bird takes off on its marathon journey and leaves its offspring behind.
 They, in turn, continue gaining weight for an additional 3 weeks and then perform the marathon on their own without parents to show them the way.
-Mighty hardy blokes, I’d say.
+There’s as fascinating documentary on PBS’s Nature, titled Flyways, that “Follows a conservation movement of bird-loving experts and citizen scientists as they mobilize to the challenge of understanding and saving shorebirds.”

 A Gyrfalcon keeping an eye on us.